 The Lookout station at Cape Cornwall is a former HM Coastguard lookout station, which was closed along with most of the other Visual Watch Stations here in the Southwest in the late 1970’s.
 Cape Cornwall kept going a little longer than most as it remained open part-time as a Bad Weather Reporting Station but it too finally closed in 1981, although it was occasionally used as a Dolphin Watch.

 In 1996, representatives of National Coastwatch Institution visited St Just where they held a public meeting and called for volunteers to help set up a new station.
-These volunteers set about restoring the lookout, often working in gale force winds with no electricity, running water or telephone.
+In early February 1996 these volunteers set about restoring the lookout, often working in gale force winds with no electricity, running water or telephone.
 After much hard work, the damp and mildew was cleaned away, the utilities and equipment installed and the old Lookout station was restored to a working condition.
-NCI Cape Cornwall became operational in late 1996 although it was a very different Station compared with today.
+The station had its formal opening on 6th April 1996 and NCI Cape Cornwall became operational in late 1996 although it was a very different Station compared with today.

 The very first watch in 1996 - with Annie and Peter